AdithyaSureshUW/DQN-Simplified-Gin-Rummy/README.md

 #### DQN vs. DDQN Approach

 Since the DQN Model was performing well when looking at win percentage but not showing consistent improvements in Model Score or Net Reward, I decided to implement a DDQN Model to verify if Deep Q-Learning can be applied to environments similar to the simplified Gin Rummy environment.
-To make a fair comparison, the only code I changed between the two models is the replay function, where I changed how to calculate the target Q values.
+For a fair comparison, the only code I changed between the two models is the replay function, where I changed how to calculate the Q values.

 ## Evaluation